Who Are We, Anyway?

 Our team is dedicated to helping empower and grow game developer communities in each city we're in.

-Dan Butchko oversees all operations for Playcrafting globally and carries out planning and execution of all education and events in New York.
+Dan Butchko oversees all operations for Playcrafting in the United States and carries out planning and execution of all education and events in New York.
 A graduate of New York University, Dan is the former Creative Director & Events Manager of Help For Children, where he worked for six years to help raise millions to prevent and treat child abuse in 9 U.S. cities and 3 abroad.
-He is also an independent graphic designer and game developer.
-Dan brings years of experience in marketing and event management as well as his passion for games to Playcrafting as he works to help game makers succeed and grow developer communities across the United States.
+Dan brings years of experience in marketing and events as well as his passion for games and community-building to Playcrafting as he works to empower developers with the tools and partners they need to succeed.

 Our Advisory Board More Hands on Deck